EduardoAG33/WRO-2025-Future-Engineers/README.md

 The sensor features analog voltage output, built-in temperature compensation, and fast ranging up to 25 measurements per second.
 Its compact design and wide voltage compatibility (3.3V to 5.5V).

+We use this sensor to assist with turns.
+At the end of the three-turn sequence, the robot may exit the section.
+To address this, the sensor is implemented to measure the distance to the wall and guide the robot forward, ensuring accurate entry into the next section.

 ---

 ## DF Robot Gravity BNO055